 On the right he is 53 years of age.

 The photo above was when he was 19 and in his college gymnastic team.

 I spent seven years following a fall and new weakness and pain in my left arm with no corroboration of the reported symptoms.
 All muscle testing by consultants and physiotherapists failed to pick up any weaknesses.
 My prior diagnosis of paralytic polio was not in the equation.
 From 1988 to 1975 normal results for Single Action Manual Muscle Testing had been recorded on all medical reports.
-In 2004 when the asked for base line assessment was being undertaken by a senior physiotherapist I asked ‘Why am I now scrambling eggs with elbow rotation?’
+In 2004 when the asked for baseline assessment was being undertaken by a senior physiotherapist I asked ‘Why am I now scrambling eggs with elbow rotation?’
 Specific examination found extremely weak supinators.
-Of possible interest is that in 1989 when receiving the results of my nerve conduction studies I was told they would operate on the ‘carpel tunnel syndrome’ in my right wrist.
+Of possible interest is that in 1989 when receiving the results of my nerve conduction studies I was told they would operate on the ‘carpal tunnel syndrome’ in my right wrist.
 I refused as all the pain and weakness was in my left arm.
-Could the ‘carpel tunnel syndrome’ have been polio nerve damage?
+Could the ‘carpal tunnel syndrome’ have been polio nerve damage?

 We advise our members that the most important facts to give health professionals are relating the change in the way they are now having to do actions of daily living and ask why?

 In the UK our members have found that the Patient.co.uk article on post-polio syndrome has been the most accepted in the NHS.

 Fatigue often overwhelming, both physical and mental

 Loss of muscle strength and/or use (often in muscles below the line of clinically evident weakness during original infection)

 Pain in muscles and joints